rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### <a id="sec-history" href="#sec-history">History</a>

-These historical publications are considered as the seminal works leading to the recognition of shaken baby syndrome.
-The two main figures are **John Caffey** (1895-1978), American pediatric radiologist, and **Norman Guthkelch** (1915-2016), British pediatric neurosurgeon.
-Note that, in the last few years of his life, the latter has criticized the way medical determinations of SBS were made.
+The publications below are considered as the seminal works leading to the recognition of shaken baby syndrome.
+The two main figures are [**John Caffey**](https://en.wikipedia.org/wiki/John_Caffey) (1895-1978), American pediatric radiologist, and [**Norman Guthkelch**](https://en.wikipedia.org/wiki/Norman_Guthkelch) (1915-2016), British pediatric neurosurgeon.

+Agnostics claim that initial works on SBS were based on anecdotal evidence and misunderstandings, notably misinterpretation of the study by Pakistani American neurosurgeon [**Ayub Ommaya**](https://en.wikipedia.org/wiki/Ayub_Ommaya) in 1968 on whiplash injuries in monkeys.
+For them, SBS was applied in court before it was ever validated by robust scientific studies.
+In the last few years of his life, Norman Guthkelch has also criticized the way medical determinations of SBS were made.

 * [**Lazoritz 1997**.
 The whiplash shaken infant syndrome: Has Caffey's syndrome changed or have we changed his syndrome?](https://www.sciencedirect.com/science/article/pii/S0145213497000616)